 Dell and Gateway each pushed out new products in late February with Dell adding a higher capacity Dell DJ music player and Gateway bringing out a computer powered by an Intel 64-bit processor.

 In addition to the DJ, Dell began added new gaming and Media Center notebooks in its Inspiron line.

-Like the iPods Apple introduced earlier this week, the new DJ features a 30GB hard drive capable of holding 15,000 songs.
-However, at $299 it is priced $50 lower then its competitor.
+Like the iPods Apple introduced in February, the new DJ features a 30GB hard drive capable of holding 15,000 songs.
+However, at $299, it is priced $50 lower then its competitor.
 It joins the already available $249 20GB DJ Jukebox.

 The notebook additions include the Inspiron XPS Gen 2 gaming model and the Inspiron 9300 Media Center line.